 Firefighting Foam (AFFF)

 The hernia mesh lawsuits involve claims that mesh implants used in hernia repair surgeries were defective and resulted in complications and other injuries.
-The hernia mesh litigation involves 3 different MDLs, each involving different hernia mesh products made by different medical device companies.
-The 3 hernia mesh MDLs are:
+The hernia mesh litigation involves several different MDLs, but the biggest it the C.R.
+Bard MDL, which now has over 20,000 pending cases.

 CPAP Machine Recall